My landlord is threatening to evict me. What do I do?

 If a landlord wants to end a tenancy for extensive renovations or repairs, they need to apply for an Order of Possession from the Residential Tenancy Branch after they have got all necessary permits.
+This is explained in section 49.2 of the act.
 Find out more about the eviction process for renovations (Government of BC).

 Helpful resources